-“Cumbia De Mi Corazon,” 2010/2019, a comedy in Spanish with music; first play of the Latin American trilogy; originally produced by C. Raul Espinosa, at The B.F.A., directed by German Jaramillo.
-A new version opened at iD Studio Theater in the Bronx, May 2019, co-directed by Juanita Lara and Germán Jaramillo.
+Cumbia De Mi Corazon, 2010/2019, a comedy in Spanish with music; first play of the Latin American trilogy ENTRE DOS MUNDOS; originally produced by C. Raul Espinosa, at The Bilingual Foundation of the Arts, L.A., directed by Germán Jaramillo.
+A revised version opened at iD Studio Theater in the Bronx, NY, 2019, co-directed by Juanita Lara and Germán Jaramillo.
 Nominated for three Latin ACE Awards (Asociación de Cronistas de Espectáculos de NY), 2019:

-"Pedro Infante, Cien Años Pienso en ti," 2017-18; a re-imagining of the second play of the Latin American trilogy ENTRE DOS MUNDOS; the story of a grandmother living in the U.S., who needs help to her beloved Mexico; iD Studio Theatre, Bronx, NY; directed by German Jaramillo.
+Pedro Infante, Cien Años Pienso en Ti, 2017-18; a re-imagining of the second play of the Latin American trilogy; the story of a grandmother living in the U.S., who needs help to return to her beloved Mexico; iD Studio Theatre, Bronx, NY; directed by Germán Jaramillo.
 Winner of three Latin ACE Awards (Asociación de Cronistas de Espectáculos de NY), 2018:

-- MEJOR PRODUCCION, Teatro Musical
+- MEJOR PRODUCCION, Musical: iD Studio Theater

-- MEJOR ACTRÍZ, MusicalL: Juanita Lara
+- MEJOR ACTRÍZ, Musical: Juanita Lara

 - MEJOR ACTOR, Musical: Sebastián Beltrán

-“Pedro Infante y La Suegra Triunfante,” 2012-15, the original version of the second play of the Latina American trilogy; a comedy in Spanish with music; premiered by The Bilingual Foundation of the Arts, L.A.
-(B.F.A.) directed by Denise Blasor, 2012, in L.A.; Whittier, CA.; Carpinteria, CA. Produced by Teatro de las Americas, Oxnard, CA in 2014 & 2015, with Robert Sanchez directing.
-A screenplay based on the play is slated to be released by Netflix in December, 2019 under the title "Como Caído del Cielo."
+Pedro Infante y La Suegra Triunfante, 2012-15, the original version of the second play of the Latin American trilogy; a comedy in Spanish with music; premiered by The Bilingual Foundation of the Arts, L.A.
+(BFA) directed by Denise Blasor, 2012, in L.A.; Whittier, CA.; Carpinteria, CA. Produced by Teatro de las Americas, Oxnard, CA in 2014 & 2015, with Robert Sanchez directing.
+A screenplay based on the play was released by Netflix in December, 2019 under the title "Como Caído del Cielo."

-“Hands-On Therapy,” 2008.
-Four week run at The Secret Rose Theatre, North Hollywood, produced by C. Raul Espinoza, directed by EdwardPadilla.
-The play was developed at the B.F.A., Los Angeles.
+Hands-On Therapy, 2008.
+Produced at The Secret Rose Theatre, North Hollywood; producer C. Raul Espinoza; directed by Edward Padilla.
+The play was developed at the BFA, Los Angeles.

-“The Doctors Chekhov,”2004-06; developed by the Antaeus Classical Theatre, North Hollywood,CA, 2005/6, with directors Lisa James and ChristopherHart.
+The Doctors Chekhov, 2004-06; developed by the Antaeus Classical Theatre, North Hollywood,CA, 2005/6, with directors Lisa James and ChristopherHart.
 Presented in ClassicsFest, 2006, at the Antaeus.

-“The Queen and The Bishop,” winner 2004 Writing Award, Kumu Kahua Theatre, Honolulu; workshop production, Whittier College; directed by Linda Dangcil.
+The Queen and The Bishop, winner 2004 Writing Award, Kumu Kahua Theatre, Honolulu; workshop production, Whittier College; directed by Linda Dangcil.

-“Felicidad, Inc.,”1992, workshop production as part of Latino Theatre Festival, Ford-Anson Theatre, 2005.
+Felicidad, Inc., 1992, workshop production as part of Latino Theatre Festival, Ford-Anson Theatre, 2005.
 Previously workshop’d at the B.F.A., and at the Old Globe Theatre, San Diego

-“Stars In Motion,” 1999, play with music for young people, South Pasadena H.S
+Stars In Motion, 1999, play with music for young people, South Pasadena H.S

-“Mother’s Milk,” 1999; developed with director Christopher Hart; three readings, West
+Mother’s Milk, 1999; developed with director Christopher Hart; three readings, West

 Coast Rep. Theatre, L.A., and the Grove Theatre, Burbank

-"Como Caido del Cielo"....an original film premiering on Netflix, December, 2019.
+Como Caido del Cielo....an original film that premiered on Netflix, December, 2019.
 The script by Freddy Diaz & director Pepe Bojorquez is based on the original Campion screenplay, which in turn was based on his stageplay Pedro Infante y la suegra triunfante.

-“Salsipuedes Street,” 2017, in production by Community Film Studio of Santa Barbara; an original story based on multiple interviews with immigrant families affected by deportation.
+Salsipuedes Street, 2017-21, in post-production; by Community Film Studio of Santa Barbara; an original story based on multiple interviews with immigrant families affected by deportation.

-“Code Name: Light Fire,” (Silveti Project) 1993-2016, with KeithClarke; based on the true story of a Mexican secret agent; optioned four times; currently optioned by Esparza/Caldera Productions.
+Code Name: Light Fire, (Silveti Project) 1993-2016, with KeithClarke; based on the true story of a Mexican secret agent; optioned four times; currently in development with Esparza/Caldera Productions.

 Harrison Project, 2006, commissioned by Hoboken Entertainment.